How to Make Jasmine Candle at Home: Simple DIY Candle Guide

 How to Make Jasmine Candle at Home

-Benefits of Jasmine Candle
+Benefits of a Homemade Jasmine Candle

 3. Natural Room Freshener

-4. The Benefits of Aromatherapy as a Sleeping Aid
+4. Sleeping Aid

-DIY Homemade Jasmine Candle Recipe: Step By Step
+DIY Homemade Jasmine Candle

 Step 1: Ready Your Candle Box

-Step 2: Wax Melting with Double Boiler
+Step 2: Melting the Wax Using a Double Boiler

-Step 5: Allow the Candle to Cure
+Step 5: Allowing the Candle to Cure Properly

 Frequently Asked Questions